nopnop2002/esp-idf-GPS-Repeater/README.md

 # GPS Server for Bluetooth GPS
 Bluetooth GPS is Android Application.
 You can download from [here](https://play.google.com/store/apps/details?id=googoo.android.btgps).
+ESP32 acts as a SPP Acceptor.
+Build the firmware using Bluetooth SPP.

 1.Pair with ESP_SPP_ACCEPTOR.
 2.Open application.
 3.CONNECT.